-Sopes are one of Mexico’s most beloved and widely-available antojitos—relatively small dishes, often made with corn masa, that are eaten as appetizers, snacks, or street food meals.
+Sopes are one of Mexico’s most beloved and widely-available antojitos—relatively small dishes, often made with corn masa, eaten as appetizers, snacks, or street food meals.
 Sopes are sold at stands and in restaurants and markets all over the central and southern regions of the country in hundreds of variations: big, small, vegetarian, made with meat, etc. (Learn how to make the dough for this delicious treat.)

 The following are a few good recipes for sope toppings.
 These also work well for masa antojitos in other shapes, such as huaraches, memelas, tlacoyos, memelas, chalupas, or tostadas.
 The toppings can be hot or room temperature (depending on ingredients and/or personal preference), but the masa sope base is always served hot.